gavinlouuu-kpt/MIB-EGrabber/README.md

 ## Features

 1. **Mock Sample**: Allows processing of pre-recorded images for testing and development purposes.
-2. **Live Sample**: (Placeholder) For future implementation of real-time image capture and processing.
+2. **Live Sample**: Real-time image capture and processing with camera hardware.
+3. **Hybrid Sample**: Test environment using image files to simulate camera behavior and test triggering.
-3. **Convert Saved Images**: Converts binary image files to a standard format for further analysis.
+4. **Convert Saved Images**: Converts binary image files to a standard format for further analysis.

 ## Usage

 1. Run the application.
 2. Choose from the following options in the menu:
    - Run Mock Sample
-   - Run Live Sample (not yet implemented)
+   - Run Live Sample
+   - Run Hybrid Sample
    - Convert Saved Images
    - Exit

-### Running a Mock Sample
+### Running Samples (Mock/Live/Hybrid)

-1. Select "Run Mock Sample" from the menu.
+1. Select the desired sample mode from the menu.
-2. Enter the path to the directory containing the sample images when prompted.
+2. For Mock Sample: Enter the path to the directory containing the sample images when prompted.
 3. The program will process the images, displaying results in real-time.
 4. Use keyboard controls during processing:
    - ESC: Stop capture